-New Rules on Intermediary Services for for Descendants of and other Relatives with a Prescribed Relationship with an Adopted Person
+New Rules on Intermediary Services for Descendants of and Other Relatives with a Prescribed Relationship with an Adopted Person

 The new rules make provision for intermediary services to facilitate contact between ‘persons with a prescribed relationship’ and the birth relatives of a person adopted before 30th December 2005 come into force on 10th November 2015.
 More information about the legislation and a link to the government's consultation response, can be found in the Department for Education press release.